Vedant-29/Text2CAD/README.md

 <p>

 - `cache_dir`: The directory to load model weights from Huggingface.
-- `cad_seq_dir`: The root directory that contains the ground truth CAD vector.
-- `prompt_path`: Path for the text annotation.
-- `split_filepath`: Json file containing the UIDs for train, test or validation.
 - `log_dir`: Directory for saving _logs, outputs, checkpoints_.
 - `checkpoint_path`: The path to model weights.
 - `prompt_file` (Optional): For single prompt ignore it, for multiple prompts provide a txt file.